 This is an adventurous series opener that will keep you on the edge of your seat.
 In a kingdom that outlaws the use of magic, Elizabeth hunts and imprisons witches (who have magic) until she herself is imprisoned.
 At the moment she’s to be burned, she’s rescued by a powerful wizard who shows her truths she’d never imagined and who she should really be fighting.

-An Ember in the Ashes by Sabaa Tahir (ages 13+)
+An Ember in the Ashes by Sabaa Tahir (series)

 Part historical (think Rome) and part fantasy, Elias and Laia live in a world that enslaves them both in different ways — Elias to fight and Laia to serve and spy.
-This is an epic page-turner with lots of mystery, action, and a hint of romance — a must read and one of my favorites from 2015.
+This is an epic page-turner fantasy for kids with lots of mystery, action, and a hint of romance — a teen favorite!

 Drew is raised on a farm and knows little of his surroundings.
-He’s ill prepared to live on the run, which he does when his were powers arise.
+He’s ill-prepared to live on the run, which he does when his were powers arise.
 Fortunately, he meets a other WereLords including a WereBear Lord who fought with Drew’s father and is willing to help him.
 Kidnappings, revenge, murder, and a prophecy — this book has all the elements you’ll want in a fantasy adventure series.
 I loved the story, the writing, and the characters.
-Don’t miss this fantasy book series.

-Yes, there are zombies in this first novel.
-However, the Chronicles of Nick series is actually a magical, mythical-creatures fantasy landscape.
-It’s a fast-paced, action-packed adventure about a teenager who possess powerful magic that could destroy humanity.
-Of course, he doesn’t know it quiet yet.
+The Chronicles of Nick series is a magical, mythical-creatures fantasy adventure for teen readers.
+It’s a fast-paced, action-packed story about a teenager who possesses powerful magic that could destroy humanity.
+Of course, he doesn’t know it quite yet.
 But he will. 🙂

-The Novice The Summoner by Taran Matharu (ages 13+)
+The Novice The Summoner by Taran Matharu (series)

-Fletcher’s an orphan, raised by the town’s blacksmith, that finds a book about magic and summons a demon.
+Fletcher’s an orphan, raised by the town’s blacksmith, finds a book about magic and summons a demon.
 Through a series of events, he lands at a school for mages where he will learn to use his demon to fight the Empire’s enemies.
-Captivating writing and action make this a series I can’t wait to keep reading.
+Captivating writing and action.

-I thoroughly enjoyed this novel about orphan, Alina, in a country where much of the land and people have been a darkness called the Shadow Fold.
-When Alina’s powers reveal themselves, surprising even her, she’s taken to the magical leader, the Darkling, to train and serve him in his fight against the Shadow Fold.
-Alina feels out of place without her best friend, and doesn’t fit in with the other Grisha.
+Orphan, Alina, lives in a country where much of the land and people have been in a darkness called the Shadow Fold.
+When Alina’s powers reveal themselves, she’s taken to the magical leader, the Darkling, to train and serve him in his fight against the Shadow Fold.
+Alina feels out of place without her best friend and doesn’t fit in with the other Grisha.
 Plus, strange things begin to happen and she must discover the secret behind the source of the Shadow Fold’s power.

 Vhalla thinks she’s just a library assistant but when the prince needs her, she learns she’s the only air elemental in the kingdom.
 Now she must decide if she’ll train her magic or let the wizards remove it.
 The second book is already out, too!
-Adventure and magic make this a great fantasy series.
+Adventure and magic make this a great fantasy book series for kids.

 It looks like the Nethergrim is back and so are it’s monstrous minions.
 After Edmund’s brother is taken, he and his two friends and an adult decide to find the Nethergrim and save all the children who were taken.
 They’ve counted and know that for the Nethergrim’s spell to work, it only needs one more child.
 I found this a compelling story with interesting plot twists and adventure.

-You’ll LOVE this unique fantastical tale.
+You’ll LOVE this unique fantasy YA book for teens.
 Water horses eat human flesh so it’s a sign of great skill and bravery to race one in the annual Scorpio Races.
 Orphan, Puck needs to win the race or she and her brother won’t have food to eat or a home.
 Totally mesmerizing.

 A YA chapter book about Alice and zombies — that I recommend?
 Crazy but true!
 Alice’s father has embarrassed her all her life with is paranoia, refusal to go out after dark even to a school performance, and drinking but it turns out he is right.
 And now he, her mother, and her sister are dead.
 Adventure and a little romance make this quite a page-turner.

 Angels (not the friendly kind, the warrior kind) rule the world using humans for experiments, and disposable arm candy.
 Penryn’s sister is kidnapped, and she is determined to rescue her.
 On her journey, she meets Raffe, an angel whose wings were brutally cut off.
 The two work together and what they discover at the angel compound will make the world even worse off than it already is.
-I couldn’t put this book down — totally mesmerizing!
+I couldn’t put this paranormal YA book down!